superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 )
 ```

-Indexing organizes the pre-processed data in a structured format that can be quickly and accurately retrieved by the RAG system.
-Indexing creates an optimized database of tagged and categorized chunks, and - in this case - is **handled automatically** by the pipeline, based on the structure of our data.
+Indexing organizes the pre-processed data in a structured format, creating an optimized database of tagged and categorized chunks.
+In our case, indexing is **handled automatically** by the pipeline, based on the structure of our data.
 Because we split our documents into chunks and then encode those, every data point will be written to the database with a document id, a chunk id, and both the raw text and the corresponding vector.
-This automatic indexing process will enable us to retrieve exactly what we need.
+This automatic indexing process will enable our RAG system to retrieve relevant information quickly and accurately.

 ## Retrieval

 ### Hybrid Search

 Another way to enhance retrieval accuracy is through [hybrid search](https://superlinked.com/vectorhub/optimizing-rag-with-hybrid-search-and-reranking) techniques.
-Traditional keyword search, such as BM25, has its merits in certain contexts due to its high precision.
-Using hybrid search with LlamaIndex is very straightforward, we simply set `vector_store_query_mode` to "hybrid" and choose a value for the `alpha` parameter.
-Alpha controls the weighting the two search methods and ranges from 0 for pure keyword search to 1 for pure vector search.
+In certain contexts, the high precision of a traditional keyword search method like BM25 makes it a valuable addition to vector search.
+Adopting a hybrid keyword and vector search is very straightforward with LlamaIndex; we simply set `vector_store_query_mode` to "hybrid", and choose a value for the `alpha` parameter, which controls the weighting of the two search methods.
+Alpha ranges from 0 for pure keyword search to 1 for pure vector search.

 ```python
 	# set Logging to DEBUG for more detailed outputs